actionsPrint Blog Post

 As we continue to face the daily realities of the ongoing COVID-19 pandemic, we are painfully reminded that life is such a precious commodity and that we have a responsibility not only to ourselves, but to those around us.

 For those leading businesses through this challenging time, the duty we have to all our employees is undoubtedly the most important one we shoulder.
 In my role as BSM President, I am responsible for all our people and daily operations.
-While much of our normal business — like that of most of our clients in ophthalmology practices, medical aesthetic businesses, and ambulatory surgery centers — has reached a near-standstill, our wonderful BSM employees are still actively supporting our customers and finding new and different ways to add value.
+While much of our normal business — like that of most of our clients in ophthalmology practices, medical aesthetic businesses, and ambulatory surgery centers — is still evolving, our wonderful BSM employees are actively supporting our customers and finding new and different ways to add value.
 This amid finding ways to juggle their own unique challenges (e.g., working remotely, homeschooling, watching children, and taking care of other family needs).
 It is in this new normal that I keep my focus firmly on our people, with it remaining my highest priority now more than ever.

 Like many small businesses, we have needed to take swift and decisive action to ensure that our small company can and will stay viable once we emerge from this period of crisis.
 Guiding our actions were considerations to preserve our cash flow, and for a company based on family values, making employee layoff and furlough decisions were heartbreakingly necessary.
 Though it may seem incongruent to declare a people-first philosophy when the outcome for some has been so devastating, I have to remind myself (and our team) on a daily basis that maintaining the ongoing security of our business is the only way we can truly take care of our people for the medium- to long-term.

 As I begin to reflect on the whirlwind of COVID, I offer the following insights from my own experience in the hope that they might be helpful to others facing similar tough decisions and who may be wondering where to start.